paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-034-economic-opportunity-program.md

       (III) the development of Native American language materials, such as books, audio and visual tools, and interactive media programs.

-**(c) Applications** For the purpose of making grants under subsection (a) of this section, the Secretary shall select applicants from among agencies and organizations described in such subsection on the basis of applications submitted to the Secretary at such time, in such form, and containing such information as the Secretary shall require, but each application shall include at a minimum—
+**(c) Applications** For the purpose of making grants under subsection (a), the Secretary shall select applicants from among agencies and organizations described in such subsection on the basis of applications submitted to the Secretary at such time, in such form, and containing such information as the Secretary shall require, but each application shall include at a minimum—

-(1) a detailed description of the current status of the Native American language to be addressed by the project for which a grant under subsection (a) of this section is requested, including a description of existing programs and projects, if any, in support of such language;
+(1) a detailed description of the current status of the Native American language to be addressed by the project for which a grant under subsection (a) is requested, including a description of existing programs and projects, if any, in support of such language;

 (2) a detailed description of the project for which such grant is requested;

-(3) a statement of objectives that are consonant with the purpose described in subsection (a) of this section;
+(3) a statement of objectives that are consonant with the purpose described in subsection (a);

 (4) a detailed description of a plan to be carried out by the applicant to evaluate such project, consonant with the purpose for which such grant is made;